skiadas/Calc2Course/notes/exponential.md

 $$m\left(b^y\right) = y m(b)$$

 If you know about the logarithm function, this might seem familiar.
+We also can easily say that $m(1) = 0$, thinking of its definition as a limit and the fact that $1^x=1$ for all $x$.

 ### The natural exponential function